 The Foreign Account Tax Compliance Act (FATCA), contained in Sections 1471 to 1474 of the US Internal Revenue Code (the Code), was enacted as part of the Hiring Incentives to Restore Employment Act in 2010.
-Final regulations under FATCA were adopted by the US Treasury on 17 January 2013, effective as of 28 January 2013 (the Regulations).
-On 12 July 2013 the Treasury postponed the effective date of FATCA’s withholding provisions by six months, from 1 January 2014 to 1 July 2014, as it continued to work with foreign governments in an effort to meet their requests for changes in the implementation rules.2 Withholding provisions became effective as planned on 1 July 2014.
+Final regulations under FATCA were adopted by the US Treasury on 17 January 2013, effective as of 28 January 2013, and additional regulations were adopted on 6 March 2014 and 6 January 2017 (the Regulations).
+On 12 July 2013, the Treasury postponed the effective date of FATCA's withholding provisions by six months, from 1 January 2014 to 1 July 2014, as it continued to work with foreign governments in an effort to meet their requests for changes in the implementation rules.2 Withholding provisions became effective as planned on 1 July 2014.
 Reporting by certain financial institutions began on 31 March 2015 for the 2014 year.

-Under the Regulations, an FFI is any ‘financial institution’ that is a foreign entity.4 There are five types of ‘financial institutions,’ but the most relevant to this chapter is an ‘investment entity’.5 An investment entity includes an entity the gross income of which is primarily attributable to investing, reinvesting or trading in financial assets and which is managed by another entity that primarily conducts as a business on behalf of customers the activities of individual or collective portfolio management or otherwise investing, administering, or managing funds, money or financial assets on behalf of other persons.6 Generally, foreign trusts will be treated as FFIs.7
+Under the Regulations, an FFI is any 'financial institution' that is a foreign entity.4 There are five types of 'financial institutions,' but the most relevant to this chapter is an 'investment entity'.5 An investment entity includes an entity the gross income of which is primarily attributable to: investing, reinvesting or trading in financial assets, and is managed by another entity that primarily conducts, as a business, on behalf of customers, the activities of individual or collective portfolio management; or investing, administering, or managing funds, money or financial assets on behalf of other persons.6 Generally, foreign trusts will be treated as FFIs.

-There are significant arguments that a foreign trust should be treated as an NFFE, not an FFI, and the author argued for this position with Ellen Harrison on behalf of the American College of Trust and Estate Counsel (ACTEC), with the draftsmen of the Final Regulations at the Treasury Department.
-Under the Code,14 a ‘foreign financial institution’ is a foreign entity that (1) accepts deposits in the ordinary course of a banking or similar business; (2) as a substantial portion of its business, holds financial assets for the account of others (that is, acts as a custodian); or (3) is engaged primarily in the business of investing, reinvesting, or trading in securities, partnership interests, commodities or any interest in the same.
-ACTEC argued that in all events an individual trustee wasn’t an ‘entity’, that no trustee could meet the definitions of (1) or (2), and that as to (3), trustees were investing their own money, not that of others.
-Treasury tried to meet these reasoned objections, and to a considerable extent did so, but most large foreign trusts will be treated as FFIs under the Final Regulations, because all foreign trusts with corporate trustees acting for different customers will be FFIs,15 as will individual trustees or private trust companies (PTCs) that retain any outside investment advisers.16 In the event, the Final Regulations make compliance by foreign trusts as FFIs fairly straightforward (see discussion of alternative reporting methods below), and in the authors’ experience foreign trusts are usually better advised to treat themselves as FFIs, and do their own reporting, rather than as NFFEs, where the depository financial institutions will determine the scope of reporting.
-The Final Regulations are not clear as to their treatment of PTCs that do all their own investing and retain no professional advisers, but we think such PTCs are rare.
+A foreign trust with an individual trustee should be treated as an NFFE, not an FFI.
+Under the Code,13 a 'foreign financial institution' is a foreign entity that: (1) accepts deposits in the ordinary course of a banking or similar business; (2) as a substantial portion of its business, holds financial assets for the account of others (that is, acts as a custodian); or (3) is engaged primarily in the business of investing, reinvesting or trading in securities, partnership interests, commodities or any interest in the same.
+An individual trustee is not an 'entity'; no individual trustee would meet the definitions of (1) or (2), and, as to (3), trustees are investing their own money, not that of others.14 Most large foreign trusts, however, will be treated as FFIs under the Regulations, because all foreign trusts with corporate trustees acting for different customers will be FFIs,15 as will individual trustees or private trust companies (PTCs) that retain any outside investment advisers.16 Foreign trusts may be better advised to treat themselves as FFIs, and do their own reporting, rather than as NFFEs (see discussion of alternative reporting methods below), where the depository financial institutions will determine the scope of reporting.
+The Regulations are not clear as to their treatment of PTCs that do all their own investing and retain no professional advisers, but such PTCs may be rare.

-To be compliant with FATCA, a foreign trust that is treated as an FFI must undertake to perform due diligence so as to obtain all requisite information on its ‘account holders’ [beneficiaries], including ‘Chapter 4 status’ of the account holder (that is, is the account holder a US person for tax purposes or a non-US person), name, address, taxpayer identification number, account balance, and distributions made to any US person during the preceding tax year.
-Under the Final Regulations, a person is deemed to hold an interest in a foreign trust if he or she has mandatory interest in the trust,17 or received a distribution in the preceding year.18 In 2014 and 2015, guidance notes and draft guidance notes in some partner jurisdictions provided clarification on whether a trust beneficiary is a US reportable account holder.
+To be compliant with FATCA, a foreign trust that is treated as an FFI must undertake to perform due diligence so as to obtain all requisite information on its 'account holders' (beneficiaries), including 'Chapter 4 status' of the account holder (that is, whether the account holder is a US or non-US person for tax purposes), name, address, taxpayer identification number, account balance, and distributions made to any US person during the preceding tax year.
+Under the Regulations, a person is deemed to hold an interest in a foreign trust if he or she has mandatory or discretionary interest in the trust.17 Guidance notes and draft guidance notes in some partner jurisdictions provide clarification on whether a trust beneficiary is a US reportable account holder.

-Under the FATCA Regulations, a US discretionary beneficiary of a US trust that is a financial institution is only a reportable account holder in the trust if the beneficiary actually receives distributions in a given year (referred to in the Regulations as holding an ‘equity interest’).19 ACTEC urged this position on US Treasury, and it was adopted in the Final Regulations.
-Yet as discussed in Section I, supra, FFIs subject to IGAs may be subject not to compliance methods as stated in US Treasury Regulations, but rather to those stated in the relevant IGA.
-In the Cayman Islands, guidance notes released in December 2014, and last updated 1 July 2015, state that the definition of equity interest used in the Treasury Regulations may also be used under the Cayman–US IGA.20 The British Virgin Islands released guidance notes in March 2015 with a similar distribution requirement for an equity interest.21 Guernsey’s draft guidance notes22 use the same definition, as do those of Jersey,23 the Isle of Man,24 Ireland25 and Singapore.26 South Africa’s guidance notes take a broader approach, noting in the definition of equity interest that a specified US person will only be treated as a beneficiary of a foreign trust if the person has the right to receive, directly or indirectly, a mandatory distribution, or may receive, directly or indirectly, a discretionary distribution.27 Mauritius’ guidance notes use the same definition as South Africa’s.28 It is important that each trust and financial institution determines which IGA controls it, and what definitions apply under that IGA.
+Under the FATCA Regulations, a US discretionary beneficiary of a US trust that is a financial institution is only a reportable account holder in the trust if the beneficiary actually receives distributions in a given year (referred to in the Regulations as holding an 'equity interest').18 FFIs subject to IGAs, however, may be subject not to compliance methods as stated in US Treasury Regulations, but rather to those stated in the relevant IGA.
+In the Cayman Islands, guidance notes released in December 2014 and last updated on 1 July 2015 state that the definition of 'equity interest' used in the Treasury Regulations may also be used under the Cayman–US IGA.19 The British Virgin Islands released guidance notes in March 2015 with a similar distribution requirement for an 'equity interest'.20 Guernsey's draft guidance notes21 use the same definition, as do Jersey's,22 the Isle of Man's,23 Ireland's24 and Singapore's.25 South Africa's guidance notes take a broader approach, noting in the definition of 'equity interest' that a specified US person will only be treated as a beneficiary of a foreign trust if the person has the right to receive, directly or indirectly, a mandatory distribution, or may receive, directly or indirectly, a discretionary distribution.26 Mauritius's27 and India's28 guidance notes use the same definition as South Africa's.
+It is important that each trust and financial institution determines which IGA controls it, and what definitions apply under that IGA.

-III PARTICIPATING foreign financial institutions & REPORTING MODEL 1 foreign financial institutions
+III Participating foreign financial institutions and reporting model 1 foreign financial institutions

-Generally, FFIs that choose to comply with FATCA as a PFFI (if covered by the Regulations because the country in which the FFI is located has a Type 2 IGA with the United States or has no IGA) or a reporting Model 1 FFI (if covered by a Model 1 IGA) should register their status as such with the IRS.29 An FFI will be able to register with the IRS through the FATCA registration portal, a secure website.30 In addition to registering, this portal will allow an FFI to manage its registration information and, as necessary, agree to perform the due diligence, reporting and withholding requirements described herein (in other words, enter into an FFI agreement).31 Upon registering, the FFI will receive a GIIN,32 which it will provide to withholding agents to identify itself as a PFFI (or reporting Model 1 FFI) and avoid FATCA withholding.33 In our view, all foreign trusts will want to have or report under a GIIN.
+Generally, FFIs that choose to comply with FATCA as a PFFI (if covered by the Regulations because the country in which the FFI is located has a Type 2 IGA with the United States or has no IGA) or a reporting Model 1 FFI (if covered by a Model 1 IGA) should register their status as such with the IRS.29 An FFI may register with the IRS through the FATCA registration portal, a secure website.30 In addition to registering, this portal allows an FFI to manage its registration information and, as necessary, agree to perform the due diligence, reporting and withholding requirements described herein (in other words, enter into an FFI Agreement).31 Upon registering, the FFI will receive a global intermediary identification number (GIIN),32 which it will provide to withholding agents to identify itself as a PFFI (or reporting Model 1 FFI) and avoid FATCA withholding.
+In our view, all foreign trusts will want to have or report under a GIIN.

-To be treated as a PFFI, an FFI covered by the Regulations will be required to enter into an FFI agreement pursuant to which it must agree to take steps to identify its ‘US accounts’, report certain information to the IRS with respect to its US accounts and withhold 30 per cent of certain payments made to individuals or entities that fail to comply with FATCA (so-called ‘recalcitrant account holders’).
+To be treated as a PFFI, an FFI covered by the Regulations will be required to enter into an FFI Agreement pursuant to which it must agree to take steps to identify its 'US accounts', report certain information to the IRS with respect to its US accounts and withhold 30 per cent of certain payments made to individuals or entities that fail to comply with FATCA ('recalcitrant account holders').

-Under its FFI agreement, an FFI will be required to obtain information necessary to identify its ‘US accounts’.34 A US account is a financial account maintained by an FFI that is held by one or more specified US persons or US-owned foreign entities.35 An equity interest in an FFI is generally treated as a financial account maintained by that FFI.36 The PFFI will then make annual reports to Treasury on amounts distributed to US account holders.37
+Under its FFI Agreement, an FFI will be required to obtain information necessary to identify its 'US accounts'.33 A US account is a financial account maintained by an FFI that is held by one or more specified US persons or US-owned foreign entities.34 An equity interest in an FFI is generally treated as a financial account maintained by that FFI.35 The PFFI will then make annual reports to Treasury on amounts distributed to US account holders.36

-Under the Regulations, a PFFI must deduct and withhold 30 per cent from certain payments it makes to a ‘non-participating FFI’ or to a ‘recalcitrant account holder’.38
+Under the Regulations, a PFFI must deduct and withhold 30 per cent from certain payments it makes to a 'non-participating FFI' or to a 'recalcitrant account holder'.37

 i Foreign financial institutions covered by a Model 1 IGA